nodetec/relayrunner/docs/server/remote-access.md

 To start SSH into the relay using public key authentication if you’re not already logged in.

-Next, we need to open the `sshd_config` file on the relay by running the following command:
+Next, we need to open the `sshd_config` file on the relay by running:

 ```bash
 nano /etc/ssh/sshd_config